Signatures of Jet Drift in QGP Hard Probe Observables: Conclusions.

 Flow-mediated drift, as studied here, belongs both to a family of sub-eikonal effects that extend the theory of jet quenching toward lower $p_T$, and to a family of antisymmetric effects that can generate azimuthal anisotropies of hard probes.
 This work shows that anisotropic effects modify hard observables in ways that survive event averaging, and sub-eikonal effects can systematically extend perturbative calculations to intermediate- and low-$p_T$.
 We have further demonstrated that inclusive measures like $v_2$ and correlations like acoplanarities exhibit different systematics in their response to drift.
 Jet drift and similar effects are sensitive to properties of the medium that neither isotropic measures of hard probes nor soft-sector anisotropies can capture, including local flow structure, flowing hot spots, and other internal structural differences.
 These novel properties of jet drift provide an additional dimension of sensitivity with which to expand the prospects of jet QGP tomography championed by the field.

-Throughout this study, the main results presented a conservative estimate of the effect of jet drift.
-We disabled in-medium interactions below the hadronization temperature, which removes the potential effect of late-time interactions where collective flow, and thus drift, is strongest.
-Despite these unfavorable assumptions, we show here that jet drift nonetheless leaves measurable imprints of the flow on low-$p_T^{h}$ particles, systematically enhancing elliptic flow and increasing dijet acoplanarity.
+Throughout this study, the main results presented a conservative estimate of the effect of jet drift. spite the unfavorable assumptions as described in our methodology section, we show here that jet drift nonetheless leaves measurable imprints of the flow on low-$p_T^{h}$ particles, systematically enhancing elliptic flow and increasing dijet acoplanarity.
 The reasonable inclusion of coalescence and use of a sharper medium model significantly enhances the effect and serves to emphasize how sensitive the results of an intermediate $p_T$ simulation are to model choices, especially in regards to drift.
-Consequently, this study constitutes the first proof-of-principle demonstration of velocity tomography in event-by-event heavy-ion collisions and the first comprehensive phenomenological investigation of the flow modification of hard probes.
+Consequently, this study constitutes the first unambiguous demonstration of the importance of full velocity tomography in event-by-event heavy-ion collisions and the first comprehensive phenomenological investigation of the flow modification of hard probes.

-In the future, we plan to study the implications of drift for intra-jet particle and energy distributions.
-Previous work has considered that gradients and flow may impact the distribution of radiation in the jet cone \cite{Armesto:2004pt, Sadofyev:2021ohn, Barata:2023zqg}.
-Jet substructure is expected to be even more sensitive to flow than the inclusive observables considered here due to the combination of asymmetric gluon radiation and drift.
+In the future, we plan to study the implications of drift for intra-jet particle and energy distributions \cite{Ke:2024emw}.
+Previous work has suggested that gradients and flow may impact the distribution of radiation in the jet cone \cite{Armesto:2004pt, Sadofyev:2021ohn, Barata:2023zqg}, however we expect jet substructure to be even more sensitive to flow than the inclusive observables considered here due to the \textit{combination} of this asymmetric gluon radiation and deflections due to drift.